Are you thinking about your retirement?

 Imagine you are jumping down from a height of 3 feet.
-A one point landing, that is, landing on your feet alone can break your ankles.
+One point landing, that is, landing on your feet alone can break your ankles.
 It could often lead to complete paralysis due to spinal injuries caused by the impact.

-Yes, just like a Lumpsum investment where you invest only one time and taking all the risk at the same time.
-It could lead to a financial paralysis.
+Yes, just like a Lumpsum investment where you invest only one time and take all the risk at the same time.
+It could lead to financial paralysis.